-In the interpretation of the results, it is important not to compare number of recordings of the offshore buoy-based detector with the number of the recordings from the land-based detector.
+In the interpretation of the results, it is very important not to compare number of recordings of the offshore buoy-based detector with the number of the recordings from the land-based detector.
 The buoys are placed on the open sea and the bats are just passing by.
-Due to the relatively small range of the detectors (under 100 meters) and the low number of buoys in a large area, the likelihood of recording a bat is low compared to the coastal areas and island.
-On the island Hesselø, the bats will typically feed, and rest and number of recordings will be much higher.
-The island will most likely also attract migrating bat from a larger sea area because of the safe resting place for a day rest.
+Due to the relatively small range of the detectors for smaller bats (under 100 meters) and the low number of buoys in a large area, the expected number of bat records will be lower.